brianmcfadden/autocommit.sh/README.txt

 It uses the last history command as the git message, so you can know what you typed, and what you edited.

-Added bonus: you can still put your own tet into the commit message by ending the command with # followed by the comment
+Added bonus: you can still put your own text into the commit message by ending the command with # followed by the comment

 New feature: changed PS1 so that we know we're autocommitting